heremaps/xyz-documentation/docs/cli/cli.md

 !!! tip "Use streaming for faster uploads"

     Using streaming via the `upload -s` option will significantly reduce the time required to upload GeoJSON files.
 The default non-streaming mode is useful for troubleshooting.
+If your features are small, you can also try increasing the chunk size using `-c`.

+!!! note "Feature IDs"

+    XYZ requires that every feature in a space has a unique id.
+(This lets you access features in a space using the API.)
+If a GeoJSON feature does not have an ID (a common occurance), XYZ's default upload behavior is to create one based on a hash of the feature's property.
+(Note that if you have duplicate records in a dataset at the same location, only the first will be uploaded.)
+    If you are certain that your dataset has a well-managed set of unique feature IDs, use `upload -o` to have XYZ use them.
+If you use `-o` to upload a new dataset, and a new feature has the same ID as an existing feature, XYZ will consider it an update and overwrite the existing feature with the new feature.
+Note that many public datasets often have a "unique" set of feature IDs that are simply incremental integers which can lead to feature replacement that you probably didn't want.

 ##### Upload a CSV file